Tax Efficiency: Definition & Importance

 What Is Tax Efficient Investing?

-Investments, or capital property, can come in an array of forms.
-It could include investing in stocks, bonds, or property, for example.
+Investments can come in an array of forms.
+One can invest in stocks, bonds, or property.
 Tax efficient investing refers to making strategic investments in order to pay the least amount of taxes required by law.

 Not every investment is going to be created equal.
 This is especially the case when it comes to various types of taxes.
-And depending on how you invest, the taxes for different incomes can pile up quickly.
-For example, interest, dividends, and capital gains all get taxed differently.
+It depends on your investing strategy, and your ultimate goal.
+For example, interest, dividends, and capital gains all get taxed differently depending on the length of your investment and your adjusted gross income.

 Some of the best options available to help you reduce the amount of taxes you owe include tax-advantaged accounts.
 These could be a tax free savings account (TFSA) or a registered retirement savings plan (RRSP).